glebarez/cero/README.md

 ![](https://img.shields.io/github/go-mod/go-version/glebarez/cero) ![](https://img.shields.io/codecov/c/github/glebarez/cero) ![Publish release](https://github.com/glebarez/cero/workflows/Publish%20release/badge.svg)

 # cero
-Cero will connect to remote hosts, and read domain names from the certificates they provided during TLS handshake. <br>
+Cero will connect to remote hosts, and read domain names from the certificates provided during TLS handshake. <br>
-It is not limited to only HTTPS, and will scrape certificates from any protocol that works over TLS (e.g. SMTPS), just give it the right ports to connect to.<br>
+It is not limited to only HTTPS, and will scrape certificates from any protocol that works over TLS (e.g. SMTPS) - just give it the right ports to connect to.<br>
 Cero allows flexible specification of targets, including domain names, IP addresses, and CIDR ranges, with full support for IPv6.

 ## Installation / Update